-AVL and Kaspersky Lab proudly present a new and innovative carrier of embedded automotive diagnostic features in synergy with reliable security solutions – as one of many possible examples of automotive connectivity.
+AVL and Kaspersky proudly present a new and innovative carrier of embedded automotive diagnostic features in synergy with reliable security solutions – as one of many possible examples of automotive connectivity.

-Kaspersky Lab and BE.services have developed Embedded Security Shield (ESS) to protect industrial control systems that use CODESYS-based programmable logic controllers (PLCs) from cyberattacks.
+Kaspersky and BE.services have developed Embedded Security Shield (ESS) to protect industrial control systems that use CODESYS-based programmable logic controllers (PLCs) from cyberattacks.
 ESS is based on Kaspersky Security System.

-Kraftway and Kaspersky Lab have combined efforts to create a trusted solution.
+Kraftway and Kaspersky have combined efforts to create a trusted solution.
 The solution is based on KasperskyOS that protects the system’s software and data from malicious code activity and hacker attacks, including undeclared behavior by any part of the system.